cogsys-tuebingen/PAL/README.md

 PAL performs a variable update step by jumping into the minimum of the approximated parabola.
 PAL's performance competes ADAM's, SLS's, SGD's and RMSPRPOP's on ResNet-32, MobilenetV2, DenseNet-40 and EfficientNet architectures trained on CIFAR-10 and CIFAR100.
 However, those are tuned by optimal piecewise constant step sizes, whereas PAL does derive its own learning rate schedule.
-PAL surpasses all those optimizers when they are trained without a schedule.
+Thus, PAL surpasses all those optimizers when they are trained without a schedule.
-Therefore we PAL could be used in scenarios where default schedules fail.
+Therefore, PAL could be used in scenarios where default schedules fail.
 For a detailed explanation, please refer to our paper.: https://arxiv.org/abs/1903.11991

 <p float="left">